Find the best art tablet with screen or computer drawing pad: a complete guide

 Android tablets give you a wide range of art apps from the Google Play store.
 There are not that many Android tablets with pressure sensitivity.
 Samsung has some other tablets that do that run on Windows, but here we’re going to pick the best Android tablet for art.

 The Samsung Galaxy Tab A with S Pen has a Wacom digitizer and pen with 1,024 levels of pressure.
 It’s more budget-friendly than the iPad Pro.
 We feel it’s the best Android tablet for drawing, and it now has an HD screen.
 You can get a larger Wacom pen for it if you choose.
+We think it’s the best tablet for artists who want to travel with it, and not spend a ton.

 The enhanced S Pen it comes with can be used at different angles.
 Samsung’s Air Command makes this a responsive, fun, and versatile all-around tablet and portable sketchbook.
+You can dd a keyboard case.

 Portable tablets do allow you to work in layers and with high-resolution files, depending on the app.